Marilyn Lake: Committees and voluntary work

 Lake is a former president, Australian Historical Association.

 Lake is a member of the reference group of the Australian Women's History Forum.

 Lake is a member of the editorial boards of Labor History, Journal of Australian Studies and Social Politics: International Studies in Gender, State and Society, and was a member of the editorial board of Australian Historical Studies between 2006 and 2009.

 Lake was a member of the La Trobe University Council between 1995 and 1997 and of Monash University Council between 1985 and 1989.

 She was a Museum Victoria councillor from 1985 to 1989 and a member of the History Council of Victoria between 2001 and 2004.

 She served as a member of the Sullivan's Cove Waterfront Authority between 2005 and 2009.

 She was a director and board member, Victorian Women's Trust from 2005 to 2009.

 Awards and honours

-Marilyn Lake has received the following awards and honours:
+Lake has received the following awards and honours: